 It should be noted that although we have only considered equal-mode excitation to achieve a higher TMI threshold, it is by no means a strict condition.
-Our theory predicts that multimode excitation will generically lead to a higher threshold than the FM-only excitation.
-This follows directly from the banded nature of the thermo-optical coupling matrix, which is a consequence of the diffusive nature of the heat equation.
-Therefore, it is expected to be a universal result, independent of the details of fiber composition and geometry.
-The level of enhancement will depend on the effective number of excited modes.
+Our theory predicts that multimode excitation will generically lead to a higher threshold than the FM-only excitation, due to the sparse nature of the thermo-optical coupling matrix.Therefore, it is expected to be a universal result, independent of the details of fiber composition, geometry (see above) and the precise distribution of excited modes.
+The level of enhancement will depend mainly on the effective number of excited modes.
 While most previous studies of TMI consider FM-only excitation, an increase in TMI threshold due to multimode excitation has been observed in some cases.
-A recent study by the current authors demonstrated an increase in TMI threshold upon multimode excitation using explicit time-domain numerical simulations of coupled optical and heat equations in 1D-cross-section waveguides\cite{chen2023suppressing}.
+A recent study by the current authors demonstrated an increase in TMI threshold upon multimode excitation using explicit time-domain numerical simulations of coupled optical and heat equations in 1-D cross-section waveguides\cite{chen2023suppressing}.
 Additionally, several recent experimental studies on the effect of fiber bending on TMI threshold in few-mode fibers provide evidence for our predictions\cite{zhang2019bending,wen2022experimental,li2023mitigation}.
 They have observed that upon launching light in a fiber that supported multiple modes, a higher TMI threshold is obtained for a larger bend diameter (i.e., a loosely coiled fiber).
 The bend-loss of HOMs decreases when the bend diameter is larger, and thus the effective number of excited modes is higher, which leads to a higher TMI threshold in accordance with our predictions.
 It should be noted that these experimental findings are opposite to the predictions of previous theories which only consider FM excitation and predict that decreased HOM loss upon increasing bend diameter should lead to lowering of the TMI threshold\cite{dong2023transverse,tao2016suppressing}.
 The authors of these studies\cite{wen2022experimental,zhang2019bending} pointed out this anomaly and tried explaining these results by arguing that lower mode mixing leads to a higher threshold.
-In our opinion, this discrepancy is a result of ignoring the signal power in HOMs which is fully taken into account in our formalism.
-These results are straightforwardly explained by our theory.
+In our opinion, this discrepancy is a result of ignoring the signal power in HOMs which is fully taken into account in our formalism and can straightforwardly account for their results.